languitar/autosuspend/README.md

 ### XIdleTime

 Checks whether all active local X displays have been idle for a sufficiently long time.
+This assumes a recent operating system where the X server is started with user permissions (i.e. not as root).

 #### Options